cnoe-io/idpbuilder/docs/pluggable-packages.md

 ###### ArgoCD Application handling

-Consider a case where idpbuilder is given the flag `--package-dir ./packages`, and the `packages` directory contains a yaml file for a ArgoCD application.
+Consider a case where idpbuilder is given the flag `--package ./packages`, and the `packages` directory contains a yaml file for a ArgoCD application.

 ```yaml
 apiVersion: argoproj.io/v1alpha1